urbanairship/java-library/docs/index.rst

 Introduction
 ************

-This is a Java library for using the :doc:`Urban Airship web Service API
-</api/overview>` web service API for push notifications.
+This is a Java library for using the `Urban Airship API v3 <http://docs.urbanairship.com/api/ua.html>`__ for push notifications.

 Installation
 ============